 Cartilage is the strong rubbery tissue that covers bones as they meet at joints, and acts as a cushion between the bones of joints, protecting against shock absorption.
 It is this cartilage that makes our joints function optimally.
 This being said, it is very easy to damage this cartilage because our joints are highly active and our cartilage does not contain blood vessels or nerves, which make it takes much longer to heal.

 When joint cartilage becomes damaged, it often causes severe pain and inflammation, which often leads to impaired function.
 This type of cartilage damage occurs most commonly in the knee, but other joints can also be affected.

 What can cause joint cartilage damage?

 Direct injury to the joint can cause cartilage damage and is very common in people who are active in professional sports.
 But it is not just trauma that can cause cartilage damage, inactivity can also result in cartilage damage or degradation.
 Your joints require movement regularly to remain keep in good shape.
 It is important to understand that you increase your risk of cartilage damage, if you spend long periods inactive, this is because movement stimulates your cartilage and keeps its healthy.
 On the contrary, repetitive over work of your joints can also causes cartilage damage, especially if you are overweight.
 The gradual wear on our cartilage can eventually lead to loss of cartilage in the joints, and can lead to osteoarthritis.

-There are 2 types of cartilage damage which is easy to understand:
+There are 2 types of cartilage damage which are easy to understand:

 1) Impact or direct trauma - in the knees for example, this can causes what is know as a meniscal injury or tear.